 Here’s my guide to 11 of the very best.

 I don’t think I’ve ever made any secret of my love for Napoleon Grills’ LEX485.
 In short, when it comes to gas, this is the pretty much the pinnacle of grills.

 Napoleon is just one of our favourite manufacturers offering a selection of fashions in a range of price points.

 The price just can’t be beaten for the quality.
 With 74,000 BTU’s and 6 burners this grill is a beast.
 Combined with a natural gas source and you will be cooking massive amounts of steaks, ribs and burgers.

 So what power and size do we get from Napoleon?
 The LEX485 comes with 74,000 BTUs of power spread over its 6 stainless steel burners.

 It packs 805 square inches of cooking space.
 This is huge.
 More than enough to get going with 24 hamburger patties, or several large steaks.
 Whichever you choose, it’ll more than feed the horde of incoming family members you’ll have descending on your home.

-Stainless steel cooking grids are made optimize your cooking temperature, and does a great job of spreading heat evenly over the surface of the cooking space.
-In short, no flare ups.
+Stainless steel cooking grids are made to optimize your cooking temperature and does a great job of spreading heat evenly over the surface of the cooking space.
+In short, no flare-ups.
 No cold spots.
 Just even, consistent cooking temperatures.

 It also features Napoleon’s signature ignition system for quick and easy startup.
 A simple push of a button and you’re away.